samuelbsource/p1-p6-reader/README.md

 # PPM File reader

 A simple PPM file reader, created from scratch using mainly examples of such files.
-I am not sure why I've created this, we've had to memorise this image format for our university course, so I've craated a program and decode and render them.
+I am not sure why I've created this, we've had to memorise this image format for our university course, so I've craated a program to decode and render them.

 ## Features